openingscience/book/_posts/2013-08-02-open_science_one_term_five_schools_of_thought.md

 Antelmann (2004)                 *Do Open-Access Articles Have a Greater Research Impact?*                                  Open access articles have a higher research impact than not freely available articles.

-                                                                                                                            ''“This study indicates that, across a variety of disciplines, open-access articles have a greater research impact than articles that are not freely available.” ''(p.
-379)
+                                                                                                                            *“This study indicates that, across a variety of disciplines, open-access articles have a greater research impact than articles that are not freely available.” (p.
+379)*
 -------------------------------- ------------------------------------------------------------------------------------------ ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 When it comes the open access of research publications, the argument is